iainmacpherson/8086-sim/README.md

 | MOV | y | y | n | Transfer a byte or word from source to destination. |
 | PUSH | n | n | n | Decrements the stack pointer and transfers a word from the source to the stack. |

+### Current TODO list
+* implement disassembly for push
+    * disambiguate properly between operations with the same first byte
+        * need to implement a peak function in DataStream

 ### Future Plans
 This is very much in a proof of concept phase at the moment.